Photography by Brian Moody

 When Steve and I met, it occurred to me that our handshake was the first physical contact we’d ever had, yet our lives have been intertwined for nearly two decades.
 Since the exoneration it sometimes feels as if I’m living in some parallel universe where the usual rules no longer apply.
 I’m still struggling.

 Since collecting Penny’s story there has been a new development that has occurred in the US with regards to Steven Avery, the man found innocent of sexually assaulting and battering Penny Beernsten in 1985.
-Steve Avery has now been convicted of the murder of Teresa Halbach, a young woman who lived in his community.
+Steve Avery was sentenced to life without parole in 2007 for the murder of Teresa Halbach, a young woman who lived in his community.